 V. Regular Business:

-d.
-Land Use Committee: Laurel Stewart, Chair – No projects were submitted.
+a.
+Land Use Committee: Laurel Stewart, Chair (Attachment B)

 VI.
 NCAC Reports

 a.
 Transportation Committee: Tony Church (No Report)